Recreation, Parks, and Tourism (RPT)

 RPT 810 Research Methods in Recreation and Leisure Studies (Units: 3)

-Prerequisites: RPT 700 or consent of the instructor.
+Prerequisites: RPT 700 or permission of the instructor.

 Introduction to general research approaches, design, and methodology, with emphasis on research design and methods used in recreation and leisure studies.
 Review of pertinent literature.
 Gain practical experience with graduate level resources at SF State.